milanvidakovic/customasm/README.md

 # customasm
+This fork is different in two things:
+  - has one more output format: -f hexdump2 which exports the machine code into the LogiSim RAM/ROM content file format
+  - has #str16 keyword which creates 16-bit strings with the same sytax as #str

 This is an assembler that takes custom instruction set definitions and uses them to assemble source files.
 This can be useful if you'd like to test out a new virtual machine's bytecode,